 You can access The Park from the Monorail’s MGM station.
 When you exit, take the walkway across the street towards New York-New York and you’re there!

-The city of Las Vegas will be filled with fun, energy and excitement to celebrate Independence Day this year.
+The city of Las Vegas will be filled with fun, energy, and excitement to celebrate Independence Day this year.
 No matter where you decide to party on the Strip, the monorail is ready to get you there!
-With seven easily accessible stations and trains running just minutes apart, it’s the most efficient way to get around Las Vegas this Fourth of July.
+With seven easily accessible stations and trains running just minutes apart, it’s the quickest and most efficient way to get around Las Vegas this Fourth of July.
 Beat the traffic and parking fees and be safe this Fourth of July with the Las Vegas Monorail.